Army Emergency Relief (AER)

 AER's secondary mission is to provide financial assistance (grants) for undergraduate education of dependent Children and Spouses.
-These programs include the MG James Ursano Scholarship Program (for dependent Children) and the Spouse Education Assistance Program (SEAP) .
-More information on these programs can be found in other fact sheets on this site and at https://www.aerhq.org/Apply-for-Scholarship .
+These programs include the MG James Ursano Scholarship Program (for dependent Children) and The Mrs. Patty Shinseki Spouse Scholarship Program.
+More information on these programs can be found in other fact sheets on this site and at

 For more information, please visit the Army Emergency Relief webpage maintained by Headquarters, Army Emergency Relief: